LLNL/radiuss-ci/docs/sphinx/uberenv.rst

 * *Uberenv* is meant to provide a turnkey way to install the project and its dependencies.
 It is usually a good way to reproduce a build on the same machine.
-The CI creates working directories in which the uberenv install directory _may_ persist.
+The CI creates working directories in which the uberenv install directory _may_ persist, but it is better to reproduce in a local clone.
 * Reproducing a build with *Spack* requires a deep knowledge of it.
 But Uberenv helps a lot with that.
 We advice that you use Uberenv to generate the Spack instance.
 Then, loading the spack instance generated and working with it is safe.
 * Going down to the *build system* is also doable, especially when using host-config files.
-Once spack installed the dependencies and generated the host-config files, it can be used to control the build of the code and this should not require using Spack.
+Once spack has installed the dependencies and generated the host-config files, it can be used to control the build of the code and this should not require using Spack.